Heat kernel coefficients on Kahler manifolds: A graph theoretic formula of heat kernel coefficients

-where $G$ runs over all stable graphs of weight $n$ and $C$ runs over all edge-cuttings of $G$ (cf. Definition \ref{df2}). \end{theorem} \begin{proof} By Remark \ref{rm2}, we can choose holomorphic coordinates $z=(z_1,\dots,z_d)$ on $M$ centered at $0$ such that the Kahler metric is locally Euclidean at $0$ and $dist(0,z)=\sqrt{2}\,|z|$.
-The real Laplacian $\Delta$ and complex Laplacian $\square$ are related by $\square=-2\Delta$.
-By applying Proposition \ref{h3} and Lemma \ref{h4} to Polterovich's formula \eqref{eqpol}.
+where $G$ runs over all stable graphs of weight $n$ and $C$ runs over all edge-cuttings of $G$ (cf. Definition \ref{df2}). \end{theorem} \begin{proof} First note that the real Laplacian $\Delta$ and complex Laplacian $\square$ are related by $\square=-2\Delta$.
+By applying Proposition \ref{h3} and Lemma \ref{h4} to Polterovich's formula \eqref{eqpol2}, we make the following calculation.
 Note that we take $w\geq 2n$ below.

 If $\Gamma$ has $l$ loops at $\bullet$ and $w(\Gamma)=j+n$, denote by $\Gamma'$ the graph obtained from $\Gamma$ by removing all loops at $\bullet$.
 It is not difficult to see (cf. Definition \ref{df1}) that $\varphi(\Gamma)=\binom{j+n}{l}\varphi(\Gamma')$ and ${\rm Aut}(\Gamma)=l!\cdot{\rm Aut}(\Gamma')$.
 Together with Lemma \ref{h5} and Lemma \ref{h6}, we get